literally1984/CharacterCannon/README.md

 # CharacterCannon
-Make any character print out as many times as you want.
+Make any character(s) print out as many times as you want.

 IMPORTANT: